Treasurer's Office - Debt Management

 In some cases, persons covered by the university’s insurance program must receive approval of indemnification from the Provost or Executive Vice President and Chief Financial Officer.
 Refer to Defense and Indemnification SPG 601.09: www.spg.umich.edu.

-Treasurer's Office - Risk Management
+Treasurer's Office - Insurance and Claims Administration

-Risk Management - Are volunteers covered for allegations of negligence or wrongful acts?
+Insurance and Claims Administration - Are volunteers covered for allegations of negligence or wrongful acts?

 The university’s insurance provides liability coverage for volunteers while performing authorized services on behalf of the university, except for any loss or damage resulting from any willful misconduct or illegal activities.
 Coverage provides for payment of all costs, including defense costs, for which covered persons or departments become legally obligated to pay.